Treasury Note (19th century): Seven-Thirties

 Three year Treasury Notes bearing interest at a rate of 7.30% (seven-thirty) were first authorized by the Act of July 17, 1861 to help finance the Civil War.
 These notes were payable to order, but the Treasury would issue them in blank form if requested.
 Secretary of the Treasury Chase suggested this rate of interest in hopes that the ease of interest calculation (a $50 note would accrue interest at one cent per day) would allow the notes to circulate as money, but apparently this did not prove to be the case.
 Further issues of Seven-Thirties were made in 1864 and 1865.
 The issue of 1861, which preceded the First Legal Tender Act, paid interest in gold, but the government reserved the right to pay the interest of the 1864 and 1865 issues in either United States Notes at 7.3% or in gold at 6%.
 The option to pay in gold, however, was never exercised.

 The notes could be exchanged, at par, for 20-year United States bonds bearing interest at 6% in gold.
 When the 1861 issue was maturing in 1864 these bonds were trading at a premium to face value, so most holders of the seven-thirties exercised their right to make the exchange.
 Almost all of the 1864 and 1865 notes were similarly exchanged.

 The Seven-Thirties were issued in denominations of $50, $100, $500, $1,000, and $5,000.
 The notes are similar in design to the Legal Tender notes of the Civil War era.
-Today these notes are collectors' items like U.S. paper money, though no more than two or three dozen surviving examples are known.
+Today these notes are collector's items like U.S. paper money, though no more than two or three dozen surviving examples are known.